-To help you navigate this process, this guide will cover everything you need to know about checking to see if your phone is hacked or tracked using a few simple codes.
-With the help of these codes, you can learn more about your smartphone settings and begin to work out a plan for your security.
+To help you navigate this process, this guide will cover everything you need to know about checking to see if your phone is hacked or tracked, using code to check if yur phone is hacked, and even using a number to dial to see if your phone is tapped.
+With the help of these codes and numbers, you can learn more about your smartphone settings and begin to work out a plan for your security.

 You can also find out if your text messages and other information is safe or not.
 Most of all, though, with the short codes shown below, you’ll know for sure if someone is tracking you.